DanEngelbrecht/longtail/README.md

 # Concepts

 ## "Zero-parse" data formats
-The format for the data is stored in a "zero-parse" format - as long as the CPU architecture is little-endian, writing or reading one of the data formats - VersionIndex, ContentIndex or ContentBlock is just a matter of reading it into a chunk of memory and can be used in place.
-There are no pointers or complex data types (unless you count compression of the ContentBlock chunk data).
+The format for the data is stored in a "zero-parse" format - as long as the CPU architecture is little-endian, writing or reading one of the data formats - VersionIndex, StoreIndex or StoredBlock is just a matter of reading it into a chunk of memory and can be used in place.
+There are no pointers or complex data types (unless you count compression of the StoredBlock chunk data).

 ## Abstracted platform
 The core of the library is in the `src` folder and it defines a set of APIs that it need to operate.
 Each API is a structure with a number of C style function callbacks.